MiniFate/MiniFate/_chapters/05-aspects-and-fate-points.md

 {% comment %} Make sure to mention that players should be on board and have fun with compels.
 If they aren't, then it's wrong.{% endcomment %}

+Sometimes the GM will come up with a fun twist that makes a PC's life difficult.
+In this case they may compel a PC: the GM explain how a certain aspect would lead to the story unfolding in a manner unfavorable to the PC and the player may decide to accept the narration in exchange for a fate point.

+The exact way in which things go wrong can be negotiated.
+If the player accepts the compel, they receive a Fate Point and the GM narrates the results;
+there are no rolls made and no skills are used, the story simply unfolds as the GM dictates.

+The GM can compel a character Aspects:

+{% comment %} FIXME: This isn't great...
+But at least it's a start.
+It probably needs an complete rewrite. {% endcomment %}

+> Tor Byorn's group has snuck into Lord Kellett's chambers looking for a
+> missing artifact and have stopped to discus what to do with the large safe
+> they found.
+While they talk, GM turns to Tor Byorn's player, holds up a
+> Fate Point, and says, "Tor Byorn, ~~Why Are We Still Talking?~~ Just break
+> the safe open with your hammer!
+Of course, it'll alert every guard in the
+> building to your whereabouts but you can handle them."
+Tor Byron's player
+> smiles and accepts the Fate point, so the GM narrates the result: "Tor Byorn
+> walks over and slams his hammer into the safe's door, which makes a loud,
+> booming sound that shakes the whole room..."

+The GM can also compel story aspects:

+> A goblin barge got the drop on the _Angry Pig_ and while the crew works
+> frantically to swing the ship around, Naka toss desperate fireball at the
+> barge.
+She rolls `Shoot` against the Goblins' `Agility` as they try to steer
+> around the fireball.
+Naka rolls extremely well while the GM rolls poorly for
+> the Goblins.
+>
+> The GM turns to Naka: "A one in a million shot!
+Your fireball takes out all
+> the rigging, the wheel, and even starts a major fire."
+The GM writes down
+> the aspect ~~Out of control Inferno~~.
+"The barge should sink right through
+> the clouds without causing you any more trouble...
+Or" he holds up a fate
+> point, "Is the flaming wreck now on a collision course, sure to tangle with
+> your rigging, and allowing dozens of goblins to spill out onto the _Angry
+> Pig's_ deck as you fight the flames?"
+>
+> Naka's player thinks for a moment, takes the fate point, and calls out to
+> the other players "Tor Byorn, I took out their steering!
+But it looks like
+> they're heading right for us!
+Brace for impact!"